pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: C

-Item.
 09. O pronome it, no final do texto, refere-se a

 (A) prohibition of offensive material.